 Thank you for your interest in the Habitat Homeownership Program.
-We believe that everyone should have a safe, decent and affordable place to call home.
-Over the past 25 years, Habitat for Humanity of Greater Charlottesville has partnered with more than 180 hard-working low-income families to achieve stability, self-sufficiency and strength through homeownership.
+We believe everyone should have a safe, decent and affordable place to call home.
+Over the past 28 years, Habitat for Humanity of Greater Charlottesville has partnered with more than 220 hard-working low-income families to achieve stability, self-sufficiency and strength through homeownership.
 We strive to build 20 homes annually, either through a rehabilitation of an existing home or a newly constructed home.
 If you or someone you know face barriers to opportunity due to inadequate housing, we invite you to learn more about our homeownership program.

 Habitat does not give away houses, but instead offers homebuyers the opportunity to earn “sweat equity” building their homes and those of neighbors.
-Utilizing volunteer labor and donations, Habitat is able to sell homes at no profit to homebuyers with affordable monthly mortgage payments.
-In addition to an affordable mortgage, we provide holistic housing counseling and homebuyer education classes to help families build savings and improve their financial health in preparation for successful homeownership.
+Utilizing volunteer labor and donations, Habitat is able to sell homes at no profit while affordable monthly mortgage payments.
+In addition to an affordable mortgage, we provide housing counseling and homebuyer education classes to help families build savings and improve their financial health in preparation for homeownership.

 The Homeownership program is a long-term commitment and partnership between Habitat for Humanity and future homeowners.
 The application process takes an average of 5 months and the typical timeframe between approval for homeownership and purchase of a home is between 18 to 24 months.